 In this case, the "Artists" group can make a request to connect to the "Developers" group for some real-time collaboration.
 When changing settings or group permissions, please make sure you save your changes.

 Now that the outgoing permission is saved for the Artists group, the Developers group will now show that members of the Developers group can accept incoming requests from the Artists group.

 When members of the Artists group log into the Parsec app, they will also be able to see and connect to any team computers that are assigned to the Developers group.

 Deleting a group

 When you delete a group, it does not remove the users in that group from your Team.
-It places those people into the unassigned category.
+When the group is deleted, users whose only group assignment was to the deleted group will not be assigned to any groups.
+Users who were assigned to multiple groups will be removed from the deleted group but will remain in all of their other groups.
 Follow the steps below to delete a group:

 - From the Group Management tab, select the group that you would like to delete.

 - Click the 'Edit' tab.